bwsw/cloudstack-ui/README.md

 # Documentation

-## Start Guide for developers
+## Getting started guide

 1. Before you start, please, prepare Node development environment.
-Learn and setup Node.js or update your current node.js to latest stable version (We recomend Node.js v6.9.2).
+Install Node.js or update your current node.js to latest stable version (We recomend Node.js v6.9.2).
-2. Learn and install Yarn Package Manager.
-3. Clone the CSUI project from GitHub and open it.
+2. Clone the CSUI project from GitHub and open it.
-5. Use terminal to run "npm install" command.
+3. Use terminal to run "npm install" command.
 This command installs all depencies, which are used in the project.
 Also, you may use "yarn" command.
-6. Prepare your own proxy-conf.js file and set the API endpoint in this file, or set BACKEND_API_URL in environment.
+4. Prepare your own proxy-conf.js file and set the API endpoint in this file, or set BACKEND_API_URL in environment.
-7. Use "scripts" section in package.json file to provide common project commands.
+5. Use "scripts" section in package.json file to provide common project commands.

 ### Main commands